Health Canada

 • IGRs

 Indoor and outdoor companion animals and aquatic life forms.
-Control of pests is solely by topical application or directly to aquarium water.
+Control of pests is solely by topical application or directly to aquarium water, including, but not limited to:

-• all methods other than topical application for the control of ectoparasites.
-All disease control agents, no matter how they are applied, are subject to the Food and Drugs Act
+• All methods other than topical application for the control of ectoparasites.
+All disease control agents, no matter how they are applied, subject to the Food and Drugs Act.

-• for products to be used on pet sleeping areas, see Structural (USC # 20)
+• For products to be used on pet sleeping areas, see Structures (USC #20)

 25. Human Habitat and Recreational Areas